 This unique ability extends upon the advantages of current molecular methods by allowing us to catalog the organisms present within even very complex polymicrobial bacterial communities, directly from patient specimens.

 Our lab currently offers high-fidelity Illumina next-generation DNA sequencing of clinical specimens which contain multiple bacterial DNA templates.
 Methods are validated for the purpose of clinical molecular diagnosis and patient care.
-Special rates are available for 16S rRNA research sequencing services and/or metagenomic analysis services.
+Research services are also available - please contact us for additional information.

 To learn more about clinical applications and methodology, please see the following publications from our lab:

-Upon completion of testing, a report is issued describing the results of 16S next generation sequincing.
+Upon completion of testing, a report is issued describing the results of 16S next generation sequencing.
 To view a sample report, click here or the thumbnail at left.

 For additional information on how to submit a request and recieve a report, please contact us!